sphinx-labs/sphinx/specs/sphinx-module-proxy.md

     - Increment the number of leaves executed for the active Merkle root by `1`.
     - Attempt to execute a transaction in the user's Gnosis Safe using the data in the current Merkle leaf.
     - The call to the user's Gnosis Safe must never revert.
-      - Rationale: This would cause the user's deployment to be active indefinitely until they manually cancel it.
+      - Rationale: This would cause the Merkle root to be active indefinitely until they manually cancel it.
       - Assumptions:
         - The user-supplied `gas` amount is low enough to execute on the current network (e.g. it's not greater than the current block gas limit).
         - The account at the Gnosis Safe's address is one of the [Gnosis Safe contracts supported by Sphinx](https://github.com/sphinx-labs/sphinx/blob/feature/pre-audit/specs/introduction.md#supported-gnosis-safe-versions).